-Currently Andorra, Argentina, Canada, Faeroe Islands, Guernsey, State of Israel, the Isle of Man, Jersey, New Zealand, Switzerland and the Eastern Republic of Uruguay are recognised by the EU data protection authorities as countries with adequate protection.
+Currently Andorra, Argentina, Canada, Faeroe Islands, Israel, Isle of Man, Japan, Jersey, Switzerland, New Zealand and Uruguayare recognised by the EU data protection authorities as countries with adequate protection.
 In addition companies registered under the EU-US Privacy Shield regime in the USA are also recognised.

 Other ways of Obtaining Consent

 Any transfer of SaaS customer data to any country not set out above will be illegal, unless specific consent has been obtained prior to the data transfer taking place.

 Irene Bodle is an IT lawyer specialising in SaaS agreements with over 10 years experience in the IT sector.
 If you require assistance with any SaaS, ASP, software on demand contracts or any other IT legal issues contact me:

 To register for my newsletter click here